 See samples rockers, under rockers in the gallery, for ides of what you can do.
 I will show you all you need to know about making these Sam Maloof style rocking chairs.
 Any woodworker can do it!

 I will demonstrate each critical step in making a Sam Maloof style custom rocking chair including the unique joints.
 You will learn it all; even the shop secrets.
 You will receive a complete instruction manual or credit if you have already purchased one.
 Hundreds of pictures available.
 You will be able to copy the shop built jigs I use.
 You can take all the pictures you want for your personal use.
 You can cut hard copies of other rocker and chair part patterns I use and or make paper patterns.
 It is not necessary that you be an accomplished woodworker because I will show you how to build a custom rocker using a few economical tools.
 Even a table saw in not necessary and the rest of the tools need not be the expensive variety.
 One of my most handy tools was a free gift I received at one of the woodworking shows.
 The jigs I use are rough, scrap lumber, shop built things taking only a few minutes to make.
 If you follow the instructions I give you will be able to make a custom rocker with accurate joints, ideal balance and custom sized.
 When you leave my shop you will have been exposed to all the techniques necessary to build a custom rocking chair.
-You will be ale to assemble, set and rock in your own rocker as well as adjust the ‘Balance’, to your liking, in class.

 A A little bit about Utah and Ephriam: